Here are a few of the most common questions we get asked.

-- Cost - In an effort to maximize the value of our inspections, our time at the property must be efficient.
+- Cost - To maximize the value of our inspections, our time at the property must be efficient.
 The amount of information gathered during our thorough investigation of every inch of the property is so massive that your inspector must remain focused and cannot answer questions or explain observations during the inspection process.
-After the inspection is complete, the inspector will walk you through the report and answer any questions you have about the home, the inspection or the report.

 - Quality - A home inspection is all about observation.
 Our inspectors are trained extensively in an inspection process that maximizes their ability to identify deficiencies in an efficient manner.
 This process includes both direct and indirect observations and for best results, the inspector needs to have as little outside interference as possible.
 The inspector should be the only one opening doors, running faucets or flipping switches.
 Every distraction or unnecessary noise may result in a missed observation.

 Can my inspector provide cost estimates for needed repairs?

 Unfortunately, repair costs are dependent on a myriad of elements and tend to vary dramatically from vendor to vendor.
 These costs cannot be estimated/generalized with any reasonable accuracy.